koba04/jsconf-jp-presentation/packages/slide/notes/live-coding.md

 The test is still failed.
 Because `mkdirSync` doesn't create a directory recursively.
 So I add `recursive` option for that.

-Because this `mkdirSync` try to create a directory that is already there.
+And `mkdirSync` for a directory component try to create a directory even if this is already there.
-So I check whether the directory already exists or not.
+So I check whether existing the target directory or not.

 ```ts
 export const commitMount = (